microsoft/IIoT/Cleanup/README.md

   1. Change the Storage account from Standard – GRS to Standard – LRS.
     - Navigate to Settings > Configuration.
 Select Locally-redundant storage (LRS).
 Make sure to click Save in the top navigation.

-  1.Change the App Service plans from S1 - Standard to B1 – Basic.
+  1. Change the App Service plans from S1 - Standard to B1 – Basic.
 Note that there’s two app services to scale down.

   1. Pause the simulated devices.
 The simulated devices run in a web job.
 To completely halt generation of new data when not in use, you can stop the web job in which the simulated devices are running.